-If you’re just got your first car and are looking for car insurance for new drivers, you’ll likely find your premiums are higher than your friends and family pay.
-The best insurance for new drivers costs more than an established driver’s because car insurers consider new drivers who don’t have a track record as riskier to insure.
+If you are a new driver who just got your first car and are looking for car insurance you will most likely find your premiums are higher than your friends and family.
+New drivers pay higher rates for coverage than more experienced drivers because insurers consider new drivers riskier to insure.

 The challenge isn’t exclusive to newly-licensed teens and young adults — older drivers who just received a driver’s license may face similar high premiums.
-Read on to learn more about how much insurance costs for a new driver and tips on saving.
+Keeping reading to learn how much more new drivers pay and tips on saving.

 author-img